manuelrech/Collusion/README.md

 - positve -> next action defect
 - negative -> next action cooperate

-The pattern you see in this picture is the same in all experiments, the red line departs from zero sooner than all the others, then after some thousand iterations also the other 3 lines take strictly positive or negative values.
+The pattern shown in this image is the same in all experiments, where the red line departs from zero sooner than all the others, then after some thousand iterations, the other 3 lines take strictly positive or negative values.

-We can define collusion as the moment in which both agents cooperate and will keep on cooperating for the next moves, so maintain collusion.
-Visually it is simple to see this moment, is the red line becoming negative forever, and to give a `date` to this event we can zoom in and see the exact iteration
+Collusion is defined as the moment when both agents cooperate and will continue to cooperate for the next moves.
+This moment is visually obvious, as the red line becomes negative forever.
+To give a "date" to this event, the exact iteration can be identified by zooming in on the image, as shown below:

 ![alt text](https://github.com/manuelrech/Collusion/blob/main/images/zooming_process.jpeg)

 For this experiment is iteration 159290

 ## Featues engineering
-After having gone through all the critical dates, in which the previous iteration is non-negative and the following is negative, we have labeled which is the switch date (date in which the red CC line becomes strictly negative).
+After identifying the critical dates, when the previous iteration is non-negative and the following is negative, the switch date (the date on which the red CC line becomes strictly negative) is labeled for all training and testng data

-Now i have created moving averages on different periods for every critical date, for states CC, DD and DC:
+Features are created by calculating moving averages on different periods for every critical date, for states CC, DD, and DC:
 - 100 interations before and after ml100, mu100
 - 500 interations before and after ml500, mu500
 - ml1000, mu1000